TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 - We will not accept a job without knowing who will be doing the translation beforehand.

 - In the world of translation providers, this is a promise that very few companies can make and fulfill.
-Even the rare translation companies that have any significant in-house Japanese translation capability seldom have the capability to do any meaningful portion of their work in-house, and are forced to subcontract almost all the work they do, sometimes to other companies that again subcontract the work.
+Even the rare translation companies that have any significant in-house Japanese translation capability seldom have the capability to do any meaningful portion of their work in-house, and are forced to subcontract almost all the work they do, sometimes to other companies that might again subcontract the work.
 This subcontracting spiral often leads to an unknown translator in an unknown venue.
-Often the only person who knows the identity and location of the translator doing your work is the final subcontractor, and then often only after they find a translator is found for your job.
+Often the only person who knows the identity and location of the translator doing your work is the final subcontractor, and then often only after they find a translator for your job.